 Conducting an annual or special general meeting in a strata

 Conducting an efficient and effective general meeting will help the strata corporation fulfill its responsibilities.
-Strata council members should adequately prepare and must follow the rules for holding meetings and voting.
+Strata council members should adequately prepare and must follow the legislation and bylaws for holding meetings and voting.

 - take minutes

 - record the results of all votes in the minutes